rokithkumar/BREATH/README.md

 10. Now Save the File and Execute the File.
 11. If there are no errors in the File then the Project will start working.

+## Future Works
+We can incorporate GPS Module for the above Vitals Monitoring System to get the location of the person.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more details.